bumblebee47293/golang_learning_dairies/task_tracker/README.md

-Here’s a polished **README** template for the **Task Tracker CLI** project, based on the roadmap.sh description you shared.
-You can easily copy, customize it for your preferred language (e.g., Python, JavaScript), and include the original project link as requested:

----

 # Task Tracker CLI

 Build a simple command-line interface (CLI) app to **track your tasks** and manage your to-do list.
 Perfect for honing your programming skills in **filesystem operations**, **user input handling**, and **CLI development**.